IceWizard7/terminal-widgets/README.md

 ### ⭐ **3.
 Adding new widgets**
 Adding a new widget to `terminal-widgets` is very easy—just create two files!
-For a simple, static content widget, you only need to define a configuration and a single Python function.
+For a simple widget, that does not require heavy loading (no `update` function) you only need to define a configuration and a single Python function.

 #### 3.1. ⚙️ Define Configuration (`.yaml`)